 This project focuses on the powerful resistance of certain Portuguese stones.
 Using this characteristic as a differentiating factor, several architects were invited to develop projects that explore the physical and mechanical characteristics of Portuguese stones, along with their unique beauty and colorations.

-Resistance is divided into two phases, where the second phase continues the initial research undergone in the first, introducing a set of new types of stone and increasing the approaches and possibilities of the results.
-This phase also marks the consolidation of ideas, where original concepts are now completely developed by the 5 architects invited for the first phase.
-A new group of 5 architects is added to take on new research, designing and producing new projects that enrich the exploration of new uses for Portuguese stone.
+Resistance was divided into two phases, where the second phase continued the initial research undergone in the first, introducing a set of new types of stone and increasing the approaches and possibilities of the results.
+This phase also involved a consolidation of ideas, where original concepts were completely developed by the 5 architects invited for the first phase.
+A new group of 5 architects was added to take on new research, designing and producing new projects that enrich the exploration of new uses for Portuguese Stone.

-The first phase of Resistance was presented in Venice, during the 15th International Architecture Exhibition of the Venice Biennale, and the second presentation took place in Weil am Rhein during Art Basel 2017, showing the results of both phases of development.
+The first phase of Resistance was presented in Venice, during the 15th International Architecture Exhibition of the Venice Biennale, and the second presentation took place in Weil am Rhein at the Vitra Campus during Art Basel 2017, showing the results of both phases of the project.

 This project brings together several protagonists from the field of graphic design, exploring the potential and diversity of Portuguese stone, focussing especially on its more visual characteristics of colour and texture.

-The designers create drawings that are then produced in stone using inlaying techniques and exploring the textures and chromatic palette of the selected stones through their transparencies and possible finishing.
+The designers created drawings that were then produced in stone using inlaying techniques and exploring the textures and chromatic palette of the selected stones through their transparencies and possible finishing.

 Still Motion was presented in Italy during the Salone del Mobile di Milano and the Milan Art Fair in 2017.

-It calls for the design of pieces that are simple, where function is easily perceptible – aiming to achieve what is normally called common sense – while also calling for pieces that channel a dimension of beauty and delicacy.
+It called for the design of pieces that are simple, where function is easily perceptible – aiming to achieve what is normally called common sense – and that channel a dimension of beauty and delicacy.
 The use of these objects is targeted towards domestic and personal settings, as well as for work and public spaces.

 Common Sense was presented in São Paulo at the Lina Bo Bardi Glass House and at the MADE design fair.

-This is a comprehensive and thorough website about Portuguese stone that represents an important tool in researching the potential of the practical applications of this material.
-It presents not only the technical characteristics of the stones and where they can be found, but will also contain detailed and updated information about the industry surrounding this material.
-The website also follows all the developments of the First Stone programme.
+This is a comprehensive and thorough website about Portuguese Stone that represents an important tool in researching the potential of the practical applications of this material.
+It presents not only the technical characteristics of the stones and where they can be found, but also contains detailed and updated information about the industry surrounding this material.
+Furthermore, the website follows the development and presentation of all the First Stone programme projects.

-Over the course of the First Stone programme, 3 free applications for mobile digital platforms will be published to provide more information.
-The first will focus on the research projects, the second on Portuguese stone and a third will focus on stories and interesting facts about stone in Portugal.
-Allowing for a more appealing approach to research, viewing and information manipulation with an aspect of entertainment, these digital apps stand as a platform for better communicating content to the various interested parties: industry, designers and clients.
+In order to provide more information and make it more accessible, the First Stone programme has also published 3 free applications for mobile digital platforms.
+The first app – First Stone – focusses on the research projects.
+The second app – Portuguese Stone – on the vast array of stones that exist across Portugal, and the third – Stone Stories – explores interesting facts and particularities about Portuguese Stone.
+Allowing for a more appealing approach towards research, visualisation and the manipulation of information with an aspect of entertainment, these digital apps are a platform for better communicating content to various interested parties: industry, designers and clients.